 Additionally, the case back of the watch was marked by holes which allowed for the “chirping” sound of the alarm to escape.
 Naturally, the sound of the alarm is what earned the watch its name.

 The Jaeger-LeCoultre Memovox [First Automatic Watch With Alarm]

 The setting of the alarm also moved to the second crown.
-Moreover, the alarm indicator was redesigned into an inner dial disc that could be rotated to configure the desired alarm time.
+Moreover, the alarm indicator was redesigned into an innovative inner dial disc that could be rotated to configure the desired alarm time.

 How Does A Mechanical Alarm Work?